DataInfamous/maternal-mortality-racial-disparities/README.md

 - The increase in relative disparity in 2023 appears to be driven by sharper post-pandemic declines in mortality among White mothers rather than a proportional worsening among Black mothers.
 - Across the study period, Black maternal mortality was consistently approximately three times higher than White maternal mortality.

+### Post-2022 Findings: What This Analysis Adds

+**1. The 2023 ratio spike (3.20).** The Black–White mortality ratio reached 3.20 in 2023 — the highest point in the study period.
+Because prior reporting was based on the 2022 CDC data release, this spike does not appear in existing coverage of racial disparities in maternal mortality.

+**2. Absolute/relative disparity divergence.** In 2023, the absolute gap between Black and White maternal mortality rates held steady at 1.1 (per 100,000), while the relative ratio spiked to 3.20.
+This is not Simpson's Paradox — it is a case of absolute and relative disparity measures moving independently because both underlying rates declined, but the White rate declined faster in proportional terms.
+When the denominator (White mortality) falls faster than the numerator (Black mortality), the ratio rises even as the raw gap stays flat.
+This distinction matters for interpretation: a headline citing only the stable absolute gap would miss a worsening relative disparity, and vice versa.

+**3. [AIAN finding — need details].** [Placeholder: describe what the multi-race chart shows for American Indian/Alaska Native maternal mortality — e.g., highest overall rate, a distinct trend inconsistent with the Black/White pattern, high year-to-year volatility, etc.]

 ---

 ## Repository Contents